 - Engage with and be open to people, ideas, and activities from other cultures as a means of personal development.

-The Study Abroad Office provides individualized attention to each student, reviews his/her academic needs and career goals, and advises on program options.
-To ensure students stay on track for graduation, students must have all study abroad courses reviewed and approved by their Academic Advisor/Program Director and the Study Abroad Office during the application period.
+The Study Away Office provides individualized attention to each student, reviews his/her academic needs and career goals, and advises on program options.
+To ensure students stay on track for graduation, students must have all study abroad courses reviewed and approved by their Academic Advisor/Program Director and the Study Away Office during the application period.
 Only pre-approved courses and credits taken abroad will be accepted by Philadelphia University and reported on a student’s Philadelphia University transcript.

 Basic Requirements for Study Abroad: